- Valuable miles when used to book free flights

 Alaska Airlines, Hawaiian Airlines and British Airways.

 Category Rating: 78% (11.71/15)

 AAdvantage members earn miles on purchases made through American Airlines and its partners.
 You can see exactly which types of transactions accrue miles and the number of miles you’ll receive per dollar spent below.

 - 5 - 11 AAdvantage miles per $1 spent: American Airlines flights

 - 0.5 - 3 AAdvantage miles per $1 spent: Flights on partner airlines like British Airways, Japan Airlines and Qantas

 - 1 - 2 AAdvantage miles per $1 spent: Purchases on an American Airlines credit card

 - 2 AAdvantage miles per $1 spent: Stays at hotel partners like Hyatt, Marriot, and IHG

-- 10,000 - 20,000 AAdvantage miles per stay Special American Airlines vacation deals with hotel partners
+- Up to 10,000 AAdvantage miles per stay Special American Airlines vacation deals with hotel partners

 In addition, you may be able to find special deals on AAdvantage flights on the American Airlines website, where you may earn more miles than usual or have to spend fewer than usual on a booking.
 So keep an eye out for those.